margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 They love God, and they have great faith through adversity.
 [Seeing Integration, Reconstruction's Effects] They also love Allah, the same God that Christians worship.
 [Seeing Integration, Reconstruction's Effects] They have interesting thoughts and ancestry.
+[Seeing Integration, Reconstruction's Effects] They are on the streets engaging in enlightening conversations.
 [Seeing Integration, Reconstruction's Effects]

 <br>